 - Send the confirmation email to the participants through the Meetup interface.
 Make sure it contains at least: the place and time, any requirements needed (like “bring a laptop”, “install X”) and how to get in touch in case they are unable to fulfill those.
 Any more specific directions on the venue if needed and other useful materials.
 But keep it short.
 An example for you is provided online.

 - It is always nice to have some good coverage of the event.
 If you know someone with a camera or fairly new smartphone, ask them to take some photos.

 - Name badges are useful.
 Make sure there is tape, post-its, sticky notes, or some such available at the venue.

-- An offline version of editors, the material and other common material like installers (in case the wifi goes down.)
+- An offline version of editors, the learning materials and other common tools like installers (in case the wifi goes down).

 - A few extenders if needed.

 Coaches meetup before

 Have a quick chat with the coaches, quickly re-iterate how this is going to work.
 Feel free to go through the Coaches Guide quickly.
 Get familiar with the space, tell them to be welcoming and inviting when people come in.
 Tell them to tell the learners to get comfortable and set up their environment.
 Tell the coaches to be standing while the learners arrive.
 That is more welcoming than sitting and working on your stuff.

 Set up the space

 - Set up tables and chairs in the room for the expected audience.
 We usually want to have a café style setup (groups of people gathering around a table.)